NCEAS/metajam/README.md

 ## Authors

-Julien Brun, Irene Steves, Mitchell Maier, Kristen Peach and Nick Lyon.
+Julien Brun, Irene Steves, Mitchell Maier, Kristen Peach and Nick Lyon as main contributors; with special thanks to Colin Smith, Derek Strong and Nathan Hwangbo for their contributions to this package.

 ## Installation